pydanny/pydanny-event-notes/DjangoConEurope2012/arkestra.rst

 * Can you model a CMS based off an organization?
 * He created a concept of ``entity``
 * Many interconnections of content and data
+* He did it on http://medicine.cf.ac.uk

-.. note:: We did a very similar effort on http://science.nasa.gov/
+* We did a very similar effort on http://science.nasa.gov/, but...

+    * not so well organized.
+    * grown organically during the course of a number of badly run meetings